prantlf/minified-size/README.md

 Stylesheets are recognized by the extension ".css", or they can be forced by the language "css" on the command line.
 Web pages are recognized by the extension ".htm[l]", or they can be forced by the language "html".
-The JavaScript minifier can be "esbuild", "terser" or "babel".
+The JavaScript minifier can be "swc", "esbuild", "terser" or "babel".
 ```

 ### Errors